tardis-sn/tardis-sn.github.io/content/research/papers.md

 **Kerzendorf, Wolfgang E., Sim, Stuart A.** 2014, MNRAS, *"A spectral synthesis code for rapid modelling of supernovae"* <a href="https://ui.adsabs.harvard.edu/abs/2014MNRAS.440..387K" target="_blank" rel="noopener nofollow">(ADS Link)</a>

+## Papers using the *CARSUS* package

+**James H. Gillanders, Michael McCann, Stuart A. Sim.
+Stephen J. Smartt, and Connor P. Ballance** 2021, MNRAS, *"Constraints on the presence of platinum and gold in the spectra of the kilonova at2017gfo"* <a href="https://ui.adsabs.harvard.edu/abs/2021MNRAS.506.3560G" target="_blank" rel="noopener nofollow">(ADS Link)</a>